LAL-project/python-interface/instructions/installation-python-interface-sources-windows.md

 	C:/msys64/mingw64/bin/libstdc++-6.dll
 	C:/msys64/mingw64/bin/libwinpthread-1.dll

-Copy the dll files to both directories `lal` and `laldebug` within conda installation.
+Copy the dll files to both directories `lal` and `laloptimized` within conda installation.
 Also, if the files generated during the [debug and release compilation of LAL's sources](https://github.com/LAL-project/linear-arrangement-library/blob/master/instructions/installation-library-sources-windows.md) are not accessible in the path, then move the files

 - `liblal.dll` into `lal` (within conda), and
-- `liblaldebug.dll` into `laldebug` (within conda).
+- `liblaloptimized.dll` into `laloptimized` (within conda).